JamesThomasEdwards/transform-errors/README.md

 I decided to break up this problem into several functions, 3 parts.
 The first are more of the core functions, that are responsible for taking in the error message and transforming it.
 The second act as iterator for Map & List whose nested structures are to be transformed.
 Lastly, the third also acts as an iterator for Map & List whose nested structures are to be kept; this is determined by the additional arguments (keys) provided.

-### core-functions -> takes in the error message + key parameters and tansforms the errors
+### transform-error-functions -> takes in the error message + key parameters and tansforms the errors

 * concatenateErrorMessages - takes in error Map and additional arguments
 * createNewErrorMap - constructs the new Map